This is a thought experiment, a piece of ‘mental gymnastics’ that I thought of while swimming in the pool yesterday.

 So I came up with this sort of progression of ‘levels’ of consciousness that I wanted to share.
 A couple things:

-– This is biased by the way I have experienced things in my own life so far.
-Consciousness is such a subjective phenomenon that some bias like this would seem impossible to avoid.
+– This is informed by my own experience in life so far.
+Consciousness is so subjective that some bias like this seems impossible to avoid.

 – I’m not trying to be comprehensive and describe every aspect of each state – just trying to give a general idea.
 The 5 stages are also not as clearly delineated as I’ve laid them out.
 There’s definitely some overlap, especially as you are transitioning from one to another – at least up until #5.
 Again, just a thought experiment.

 With that out of the way, here’s my conception of the 5 levels of consciousness.

 1. Victim mindset – “Things are happening to me”

 At this stage an individual views themselves as a victim of their circumstances, and they are completely controlled by external people and events.
 They complain, bemoan their “bad luck”, believe that life is always unfair, and so on.

 They see things fundamentally as “happening to them” (usually bad things) and blame all their problems on someone or something else.
 People at this stage generally have poor relationships, financial situation, health and so on because their external circumstances reflect the state of their inner world.

 2. Taking control of self & circumstances [Mainstream self-improvement/personal development]